gleechi/gleechi.github.io/pages/unity/VirtualGrasp_UnityAPI.md

 | _out Vector3_ |p_right|The position of the right wrist.|
 | _out Quaternion_ |q_right|The orientation of the right wrist.|

+Remark
+ LoadRecording need to be called before this to load recorded sensor data.

 Used in: [VG_Recorder](unity_component_vgrecorder.html)